Chi-Chi (Dragon Ball): Dragon Ball Super

 Chi-Chi's appearances in the Dragon Ball Super series continue to be defined by her relationships with her husband and sons.
-She often reminds Goku that he has a responsibility to provide for his family as a husband and a father, and continually nags him about getting a job and earning more money.
+She often reminds Goku that he has a responsibility to provide for his family as a husband and a father, and continually nags him about getting a job and earning more money, later Goku begins his job of farming.
 While she still tries to keep everyone in her family away from physical violence, she appears to accept that fighting is in a Saiyan's nature.
+However, in the Future Trunks arc, Future Chi-Chi along with Future Goten was killed by Goku Black, after Black had admitted to killing her and Goten to Goku, Goku gets extremely angered and begins fighting aggressively at Black to avenge his wife and younger son's deaths.

 In Dragon Ball GT and other media

 Chi-Chi plays a minor role in the Dragon Ball GT series.
 She mostly associates with Bulma and Videl, while also supporting her family in times of crisis.
-Goku is turned into a child at the beginning of the series, which frustrates her, but she still cares for him deeply.
+Goku is turned into a child by elder Emperor Pilaf's accidental wish at the beginning of the series, which frustrates her, but she still cares for him deeply.
 Chi-Chi, along with nearly the entire population on Earth, is later possessed by Baby, but later cured with the sacred water.
 She is last seen with Goku, when he says goodbye to everyone and departs the mortal world with Shenron.

 Chi-Chi usually appears as a non-playable character in cut scenes or referenced in dialogue for most Dragon Ball video games.
 She is a support-type character for Goku and Gohan in Dragon Ball Z: Harukanaru Densetsu.
 Chi-Chi is a playable character in 2006's Super Dragon Ball Z; her appearance is derived from her time as a competitor at the 23rd Tenka'ichi Budôkai martial arts tournament.
 The child version of Chi-Chi is playable in Dragon Ball Z: Budokai Tenkaichi 3, while both adult and youth versions are playable in Dragon Ball Z: Dokkan Battle.
 She appears as an enemy character in Dragon Ball: Shenron no Nazo, Dragon Ball Z: Super Gokuden: Kakusei-Hen, Dragon Ball Z: Goku Hishōden and Dragon Ball: Origins.
 In Dragon Ball Z: Kakarot, Chi-Chi appears as one of several cooks that can cook meals for the playable characters using various recipes and ingredients acquired through gameplay.

 In the live-action film Dragonball Evolution, Chi-Chi and Goku (played by Justin Chatwin) are high-school classmates; she encounters him and Bulma (played by Emmy Rossum) as their quest for the Dragon Balls intertwines with the competitive martial arts world she is active in.
 At one point, Mai (played by Eriko Tamura) morphs into an evil duplicate of Chi Chi, resulting in a fight scene between her and the real Chi-Chi.